DevKhalyd/rgProjects/README.md

 If you want to see how I implement the Clean Architecture or the MVVM you can see my profile in GitHub to explore all my projects on backend and mobile.

-## WhatsApp
+# WhatsApp

-TODO: Add a description
+Add a description where I describe what I wanted to learn in this app

+## TODO

+### Basic

+1. Add the input with the the design done already (First create another one to handle the animations and then reply the same widgets in the new one)

+2. Get the size of the keyboard to do when this one is open

+3. Create the second state of the user's input and hanle with the same controller of the button

+### Complex - Left Animation

+1. Shime, Counter and Icon with a fade animation

+2. When the button is almost in the limit make the trash animation.

+### Complex - Up Animation

+1. Create the animation of the lock

+2. React to the animation

 # Author

 Rolando Garcia from Mexico

-# TODO

-1.3 Check the functionality from left to up

-2. Mix with the user's input and react to the user's interactions

-2.1 Complete with the widgets already created

 ## Topics to learn in deep